-ELA appeared to be well tolerated except for a mild burning throat sensation on administration reported by both subjects and nausea in one subject.
+ELA appeared to be well tolerated except for a burning sensation on administration reported by both subjects and nausea in one subject.
 It was stated that the burning sensation, and possibly nausea, may have been due to the use of propylene glycol (15 mg/kg bw) as the solvent.